2rintf/noob-cnn-pytorch/LeNet/README.md

 3. Exp3
     Change param such as `BatchSize` & `Epoch`.
-    In this case, I think more `Epoch` and bigger `BatchSize` are meaningless, but I still make a expriment about bigger `BatchSize`.
+    In this case, I think more `Epoch` and bigger `BatchSize` are meaningless, but I still make a experiment about bigger `BatchSize`.
     - Parameters
         ```
         Epoch = 50